nh6886533/get-dev-info/README.md

 Brief Guide:
  This script is a useful kit for getting multiple devices and multiple interfaces infomation
- input.txt is a input file example, the first column is the device mgt address and the second column is the interface from which you want to gather information.
+ 1.edit input.txt: device mgt address and interface, one pair in each line.
+ 2.configure the config file and run main.py